What is The Balanced System®?

 The first quadrant is called level one and is an input measure; it's about measuring how much we did through traditional measures of input such as face to face contacts, etc. These measures have a value.
 They tell commissioners and contract managers that something happened, but they don't tell us whether it made any difference.
 That’s a key leap to think about and something we work on with commissioners using this framework.

 Staying on the quantity side of the grid, the quadrant below is level two: reach.
-This stays with the notion of accounting but means: did we set goals as to how many of these things we wanted to do, for how many people and who these people are?
-How well are we doing in getting to that reach: was it 100% of what we set out to do or was it 80% or 70% or whatever.
-This gives us a bit more meaningful information, but it's still very much about the doing rather than the impact.
+This stays with the notion of counting but means: did we set goals as to how many of these things we wanted to do, for how many people and who these people are?
+How well are we doing in getting to that reach: was it 100% of what we set out to do or was it 80% or 70%.?
+This gives us more meaningful information, but is still very much about the activity and input rather than the impact.

 We then move over to the quality side, and we have level three: implementation, which is around the quality of what we've done.
-So: was it good training?
+For instance, was it good training?
 Was it a good, well-planned intervention?

 Sadly, it can be excellent but still not making a difference to the child or young person, for a whole host of reasons.
-This is not about being critical, it's saying that we need to recognise that's a possibility and try and move to include some measures that are about impact.
+This is not about being critical, it's saying that we need to recognise that possibility and try and move to include some measures that are about impact.
 So did we make a difference?
 Can we show that we made a difference?
+Can we Prove It?
 Whether that difference is for an individual, for a group such as a specific intervention group or a class or a school, or even going up to a population at a much broader level.

 The length of time that we will need to have those measures in place will vary depending on what it is we're trying to measure and at what level.
-Population measures, notoriously, will require trend data that might take a number of years to actually be available.
-Building a measuring framework is not about the tools; you could use a whole range of tools to get those measures.
-The key is to have a system that allows us to consider all aspects: have we got a measure for that or are we even setting out to measure that?
+Population measures, naturally, will require trend data that might take a number of years to provide evidence.
+Building a measurement framework is not about the specific tools; you could use a whole range of tools to get those measures.
+The key is to have a system that allows us to consider all aspects: have we got a measure for impact or are we even setting out to measure impact?

 All of this comes together in Integrated Solution Tool.

-For each of those outcomes we then need to work through:
+For each of those outcome areas, we then need to work through:

-• what the outputs might look like that one would need to produce in order to achieve those outcomes, the likely tangible things that would need to be there
+- what the outputs might look like that one would need to produce in order to achieve those outcomes, the likely tangible things that would need to be exist in the system

-• what the processes might be to make it happen.
-This is personalised to the particular context in a particular area or service, or whoever is using this from whatever angle, to get it right for the circumstances that it's being focused on.
+- what the processes be required to make it happen.
+This is personalised to the particular context in a particular area or service, or whoever is using this from whatever angle, to get it right for the circumstances, area of focus and local context

 In the Integrated Solution Tool, for every one of those outcomes are worked through examples of what you might see, how you might do it, how you might measure it, what you'll need from your speech and language therapist, your SENCO or your health visitor, your class teacher or your nursery nurse and what parents will need to do.
 The context section is about other things like space and capacity and perhaps support from senior leadership etc.